ggkimsh/hello-world/README.md

 Hi i'm Sam

-My nick is Kuai that means pleasant , happy, merry and speedy in Chinease
+My nick is Kuai that means pleasant , happy, merry and speedy in Chinese